cotab-org/cotab/README.md

 - Symbols from Other Files

   Uses symbols obtainable from VSCode's language providers and utilizes them in suggestions.
 These symbols allow LLM to understand class structures and improve the accuracy of member function suggestions.

-- Analysis source code
+  Note: Symbols are input in the order of files viewed in VS Code.

+- Error Problems

+  Uses diagnostic errors as input to generate code to fix errors.
+  Even with a small AI model, it learns to correct errors, so the quality of proposals is further improved.

+- Code Summary

-  By analyzing the source code in advance and incorporating the results into the prompt, we enable a deeper level of understanding.
+  By summarizing the source code in advance and incorporating the results into the prompt, we enable a deeper level of understanding.
+  This feature is disabled by default.
+Because the quality of completion is guaranteed even without summary, as the entire code is input.

 - Progress Icon Description